 Comfort, concealment, and capability are three simple aspects of carrying a handgun that folks often discuss.
 As simple as they are independently, optimizing one of those aspects implies compromising the other two.

 Just an average Joe who loves to geek out on firearm mechanics and ballistics.

 It’s time to add up to $25 worth of goodness to the budget survival kit.
-This month I am looking at items necessary for effective land navigation.
+This month I am looking at defensive tools.

 One of the things I’ve noticed after talking with folks about pistol mounted red dot sights, is that not everyone is aware of types of failures that may occur with an RDS and how to deal with them.
 Spoiler: back up sights aren’t necessarily the answer.
 Let’s explore front sight obstructions, rear sight obstructions, and complete RDS failures.